 'Walking for Health' is a national programme which aims to get people walking more through regular group walks, led by trained volunteer leaders.

-Health walks are a great way to build physical activity into everyday life, whilst enjoying the natural surroundings in a sociable setting.
+Walking is a great way to build physical activity into everyday life, whilst enjoying the natural surroundings in a sociable setting - for more information visit www.walkingforhealth.org.uk.

 The York Health Walks scheme covers a series of 10 to 15 free group walks, from locations across the city: